 - Students are required to enter their time daily and complete and submit their time for approval every two weeks according to the payroll schedule.
 Students are paid via direct deposit every two weeks according to the payroll schedule.

 - Options include Direct Deposit, Bursar Account Deposit and/or a Payroll Card.

 - Direct Deposit is available and can be set up by completing a direct deposit form.
 Your check will be automatically placed in the account specified on your form.
 You will also receive email notification of your pay every two weeks.
 All emails are sent to your Xavier email account.
 Direct Deposit forms are available online through the Payroll office website.

-- You may choose to have your earnings applied directly to your Bursar account.
+- Bursar Account Deposit - You may choose to have your earnings applied directly to your Bursar account.
 This requires the completion of an additional form, to be submitted to Payroll.
-Bursar account credit forms are available in the Payroll office.
+Bursar Payroll Deduction forms are available in Payroll Office or Career Development Student Employment office.
 These forms are not available online.

 It is recommended that students verify correct tax information, pay rates and hours worked on all pay stubs.
 Federal W-2s are available in January on the student's portal page.
 If you believe that something is incorrect, please contact the Payroll Department.

 What Should I do if I have problems with my supervisor or my on-campus job?

 Please contact Student Employment, (513) 745-3141.